nlohmann/cmake_min_version/README.md

   -h, --help            show this help message and exit --tools_directory DIR
-                        path to the CMake binaries (default: "tools") --full_search FULL_SEARCH
-                        Searches using a top down approach instead of a binary search (default:
-                        False)
-  --error_details       Print the full stderr output in case of an error (default: False)
+                        path to the CMake binaries (default: "tools") --full_search         Searches using a top down approach instead of a binary search (default: False) --error_details       Print the full stderr output in case of an error (default: False)
 ```